ERDL pattern: Garment types, designs, and use in Southeast Asia (1967–72)

-The ERDL pattern was used on official and unofficial U.S. military garments in Southeast Asia (SEA), in both ground and aviation garment versions, from 1967 to the war's end.
+The ERDL pattern was used on official and unofficial U.S. military garments in Southeast Asia, in both ground and aviation garment versions, from 1967 to the war's end.
 Early production on the ERDL ran into problems due to roller slippage, which results in inconsistencies with the patterns that were printed.

-On official ground combat garments, the ERDL pattern was first applied to the third model Tropical Combat Uniform around 1967, and was printed onto a lightweight cotton poplin textile material.
-This poplin uniform was very short-lived, but it did see combat use in SEA by various U.S. special operations and some other units.
+On official ground combat garments, the ERDL pattern was first applied to the third model Tropical Combat Uniform around 1967 and was printed onto a lightweight cotton poplin textile material.
+This poplin uniform was very short-lived, but it did see combat use in Southeast Asia by various U.S. special operations and other units.
 Soon afterward, the ERDL pattern was printed onto the standard rip-stop cotton textile material.
-This ERDL rip-stop cotton Tropical Combat Uniform version thus saw wide use in SEA after 1968, with special operations units and also regular units, especially as ground combat operations continued throughout the war up to late 1972.
+This ERDL rip-stop cotton Tropical Combat Uniform version thus saw wide use in Southeast Asia after 1968, with special operations units and regular units, especially as ground combat operations continued throughout the war up to late 1972.

 On official aviation combat garments, the ERDL pattern was used on the USAF Type K-2B flying coveralls, in a cotton poplin textile version.
-The USAF ERDL coveralls saw some use in SEA from 1967–69, until replaced by Nomex coveralls in 1970.
+The USAF ERDL coveralls saw some use in Southeast Asia from 1967 to 1969, until replaced by Nomex coveralls in 1970.
 The U.S. Navy also produced an official ERDL aviation garment in their MIL-C-5390G pattern, produced in a cotton twill textile.
-These Navy ERDL coveralls saw very limited SEA use from 1967–68, as their Nomex coveralls were already in use.
+These Navy ERDL coveralls saw limited Southeast Asia use from 1967 to 1968, as their Nomex coveralls were already in use.

-On unofficial and commercial garments, the ERDL pattern was copied and used by U.S. commercial textile manufacturers in the late 1960s, and applied to various commercial camouflage garments for hunting or unofficial military use.
+On unofficial and commercial garments, the ERDL pattern was copied and used by U.S. commercial textile manufacturers in the late 1960s and applied to various commercial camouflage garments for hunting or unofficial military use.
 Some commercial ERDL garment examples were made using cotton poplin material, and others were made in the standard rip-stop cotton material.
 Many commercial ERDL garment examples of the time were made in the pattern mirroring the standard OG-107 fatigue uniforms, with a standard tucked-in shirt, and conventional trousers design.
-These commercial ERDL OG-107 fatigue-style garments did see some combat use in SEA, such as with U.S. Navy tactical jet aviators in the 1968 timeframe.
+These commercial ERDL OG-107 fatigue-style garments did see some combat use in Southeast Asia, such as with U.S. Navy tactical jet aviators in the 1968 timeframe.
 Some USAF aviators also purchased locally tailor-made ERDL garments for combat and off-duty use.
 Additionally, some tropical combat uniforms were made by local tailors in the ERDL rip-stop material, which were particularly useful when a classified mission required the use of 'sanitized' or 'sterile' apparel, and equipment.